finleyross14/OWAPI/README.md

 This server is a simple way to get read-only information about player statistics in the game Overwatch by Blizzard.

+This is my edit to this readme.
+My name is Finley Ross.

 **A live version runs on https://owapi.net.**

 ## Game data